cameroncaen/WSU-Tutor-App/README.md

 # Run tests by navigatting to the TutorProject and running commmand "python3 manage.py test TutorApp"

 This project holds functionality for the WSU VCEA tutoring center.
+It allows Students, Tutors, and Faculty to manage tutoring sessions, add classes, review tutors, and manage the database of users, majors, and other required information.